alistaircol/ac-website/content/_index.md

 Exposure and experience working with, but not limited to developing and configuring on a LAMP stack.

-Keen on automation and dev-ops, see my [roadmap.sh inspired skill tree](https://github.com/dafedteam/skill-tree)!
-(I should write about how I made this 🤔.)
+Keen on automation and dev-ops, see my [roadmap.sh inspired skill tree](https://github.com/alistaircol/skills)!

 <img alt="Skills" src="https://static.ac93.uk/resume/skills.png" />